kofemann/ms-nfs41-client/README.md

   which require NTFS or ReFS, but should be physically hosted on the NFS server.

+- Creating a new Win32 file/dir with an ACL only works with NFS servers which support `FATTR4_ACL`/`FATTR4_DACL` for `OPEN`/`CREATE` operations.

+  So far FreeBSD 14.3 and the NFS-Ganesha NFS servers are known to support this, while Linux 6.12.\*, Solaris 11.4 and Illumos NFS servers ignore the ACL on `OPEN`/`CREATE` operations.

 # Troubleshooting && finding bugs/debugging

 - `nfsd_debug.exe` has the `-d` option to set a level for debug output.